hotdoy/grav-theme-hotdoy/README.md

 When extending this theme, you should use [Theme Inheritance](https://learn.getgrav.org/16/themes/customization).
 Create, overwrite or clone template you want to customize.

 ## What's next?
-Not much for hotdoy.
+Not much.
 I will keep it in working order and respond to issues.
 With COVID-19 and everything around it, I am still working with Grav but on more personal projects.
 That's pretty much it for the theme.
-I'll eventually release another theme to the GPM but I have to get my life in working order first.
-I have been on the Canadian Goverment help program for the last 2 month and I'm not convinced my previous employer will ever call me back.

 Anyways...
-I took the best of Hotdoy and created [Calotte CORE](https://github.com/hotdoy/grav-theme-calottecore).
-It's a theme built purely for inheritance, But I guess it could be used straight out of the box.
+I took the best of Hotdoy and other experiments with Grav and created [Wheat!](https://github.com/hotdoy/grav-theme-wheat).
+Built to be my starter kit++ and presented as a popup shop for small businesses or individuals wanting to quickly setup a super fast eCom site.

 ## Need a ✋ ?